 • Registration: All fees are due at the time of registration.
 Mail-in registration is not accepted.
 Fees are non-refundable.

 • Food/Beverages: To ensure the cleanliness of our aquatic facility, food cannot be allowed on the pool deck.
-Beverages need to be in a non-glass, no-spill container. chewing gum is not allowed in the aquatic facility.
+Beverages need to be in a non-glass, no-spill container.
+Chewing gum is not allowed in the aquatic facility.

 • Swim Attire: Proper swim suits need to be worn in the swimming pool.
 Please refer to this visual guide for allowed swim attire.

 • Street Shoes: To maintain cleanliness of our deck facilities and to follow the WI Dept. of Health and Family Services codes; we cannot allow street shoes on the pool decks.
 Shoes not worn on the street is an acceptable alternative.